einzige/pose/readme.md

 * Searches over several ActiveRecord classes at once.
 * The searchable fulltext content per document can be freely customized.
-* Uses the Rails database, no sparate search engines are necessary.
+* Uses the main Rails database, no sparate search engines are necessary.
+* Does not require to add attributes to the searchable classes or their database tables.
-* The algorithm is designed to work with any data store that allows for range queries: SQL and NoSQL.
+* The algorithm is designed to work with any data store that allows for range queries, which covers pretty much every SQL or NoSQL database.
-* The search runs very fast, doing simple queries over fully indexed columns.
+* The search is very fast, doing only simple queries over fully indexed columns.
 * The search index provides data for autocomplete search fields.